TV show, 2007

 …that is, if they rejected the initial offer of a free novelty t-shirt.
 One lawyer even alleged that the police held up the booking process until his client signed away his likeness.

-While I’d pay money not broadcast my arrest, I can understand why someone who can’t afford bail or legal fees might agree to air their own face on TV…
+While I’d pay money not to broadcast my arrest, I can understand why someone who can’t afford bail or legal fees might agree to air their own face on TV…

 …but I can’t imagine a parent (or a TV producer, for that matter) being so desperate as to drag their kids into it.
 Yet here we are.